 If your cat is running a fever it may indicate an underlying health problem that requires urgent treatment.
-Today, our Greensboro vets explain some of the causes and symptoms of fevers in cats and what to do if your cat has a fever.
+Today, our Charlotte vets explain some of the causes and symptoms of fevers in cats and what to do if your cat has a fever.

 Fever in Cats

 As with people, cats will often develop a fever if their immune system is fighting off an infection or disease.
 The normal body temperature for cats is around 100.4º to 102.5º Fahrenheit.
 A fever is characterized by a temperature of more than 102.5º F in cats.

 If your feline friend shows any of the signs of fever below it is essential to seek veterinary care.
 Cats that develop a fever higher than 106º F are at serious risk of damage to their vital organs.

 Signs of Fever in Cats

 Depending on the underlying cause, if your cat has a fever you may notice the following symptoms: